officialrajdeepsingh/kirimase-cli-example/README.md

-## Getting Started
+# Getting Started

 First, clone the repository on GitHub.
+I have already written the article.
+To learn more: [How to build a full-stack website with Nextjs more quickly?](https://medium.com/frontendweb/how-to-build-a-full-stack-website-with-nextjs-more-quickly-a9a20fdf07e0)

 ```bash
 git clone https://github.com/officialrajdeepsingh/kirimase-cli-example.git